Products for Targeted Drug Delivery

 Medtronic provides clinicians with a straightforward and effective screening test for determining if a patient is a candidate for the SynchroMed® II programmable infusion system for intrathecal drug delivery.

 During the screening test, intraspinal morphine is administered via a lumbar puncture or percutaneous catheter and continuous intrathecal/epidural delivery.
-Patients receiving a significant reduction in pain during the screening test may be considered for implantation with the SynchroMed II infusion system.
+Patients who have a positive response to the therapy during the screening test may be considered for implantation with the SynchroMed II infusion system.
 Refer to the drug package insert for procedure and dosing recommendations and a complete listing of Indications, Safety and Warnings.